 Favorite Baby Water Bottles

-You can use the Hydroflask or Camelback with a baby, though the straw may be a little large for their mouths.
+You can use the Hydroflask or Camelback with a baby or young children, though the straw may be a little large for their mouths.
 (Of the two, the Camelback is a better option.
 We started using the Hydroflask at about 18 months and it was fine.)

 (Brush up on when it’s a good idea to start offering baby water here.)